miccoli/pyownet/README.rst

    :target: http://pyownet.readthedocs.org/en/latest/
    :alt: Package Documentation

-pyownet is a pure python package that allows access to an `owserver`_ via the `owserver network protocol`_, in short *ownet*.
+pyownet is a pure python package that allows client access to an `owserver`_ via the `owserver network protocol`_, in short *ownet*.

 owserver is part of the `OWFS 1-Wire File System`_: